njsdias/ml_approaches/05_categorical_variables/us_adult_census/README.md

 In this situation an advice is use scikit-learn with target encoding with smoothing.

 The AUC values are similar in each fold.
 The average AUC is 0.9259 .

-### Neural Network with Entity Embedding

-Here we represent categories by vectors with float values to reduce the matrix dimension as well computer time consumption.

-Every category in a column is mapped to an embedding.
-After that the embeddings will be reshape to their dimension to make them flat.
-After that concatenate all flattened inputs embeddings.
-The final step is adding a bunch of dense layers, an output layer.